UDx

 - Created by - The user ID of the person who created the function.

-The UDx jobs tab lists the UDx along with the status that are available in the system.
+The UDx libraries tab lists the UDx along with the status that are available in the system.
 The following columns are displayed:

 - Library - The name of the library containing the UDx.